 To facilitate planning and implementation of multipurpose operations, weekly situation reports (SITREP) were exchanged between EFCA and Frontex coordination centres containing the planning of all assets for the following week(s).
-Based on feasibility, location, personal available and respective areas/targets of interest, personal were subsequently deployed and when needed the relevant security and administrative procedures, including:
+Based on feasibility, location, personnel available and respective areas/targets of interest, personnel were subsequently deployed and when needed the relevant security and administrative procedures, including:

-- deployment of EFCA officials on Frontex assets (vessels and aircraft), - exchange of operational and other related data (e.g. sightings information, intelligence, photos),
+- deployment of EFCA officials on Frontex assets (vessels and aircraft), - exchange of operational and other related data (e.g. sightings information, intelligence, photos), - deployment of Frontex liaison officers to EFCA's operational centre during the BFT fishing campaign, - deployment of EFCA's staff to Frontex operational structures and centres.